JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 ### My proposal was accepted, but I have to back out for personal reasons.
 What do I do?

 Talk to the organizers as soon as possible, and give them as much information as you feel comfortable sharing.
+They will understand.
-They will understand: personal situations happen, and it's not their place to try to force you to do their event.
+Personal situations happen, and it's not their place to try to force you to do their event.

 (if anybody does, please let me know so I don't waste my time applying to their conferences!)